-1. Implementation of Criminal Verdicts that has Permanent Legal Force
+1. Implementation of Criminal Verdicts that have Permanent Legal Force

 In theory and practice, a court verdict can be implemented if the verdict has permanent legal force.
-What is meant by a verdict that has permanent legal force is if the defendant or public prosecutor has accepted the decision or legal remedies have not been used by the entitled party so that the deadline for filing legal remedies has passed or legal remedies have been proposed by the entitled party but are then submitted.
-Then the decision of the Supreme Court of Cassation is revoked or reviewed.
-The party who implements the court verdict according to several provisions of the law is the prosecutor against the court verdict which has permanent/definite force (Res Judicata).
+What is meant by a verdict that has permanent legal force is if the defendant or public prosecutor has accepted the decision or legal remedies have not been used by the entitled party so that the deadline for filing legal remedies has passed or the entitled party has proposed legal remedies but are then submitted.
+Then, the decision of the Supreme Court of Cassation is revoked or reviewed.
+The party that implements the court verdict according to several provisions of the law is the prosecutor against the court verdict, which has permanent/definite force (Res Judicata).